 I have been thinking a lot to create this course using my real and practical experience performing Stress Analysis of piping systems for Oil and Gas Projects such as LNG Project, Gas Plant Project, Petrochemical Project, Oil Refinery Project, Geothermal Project for over 29 years of experience.
 I still remember the feeling when I was like thrown into the deep end of the pool at my very first job as Stress Boy: confused.
 I just want every new fresh Engineer can at least know where to start when given the task of piping stress analysis.
 In other words, can be more prepared.
 After this course, I will prepare the Step-By-Step gudie to do Piping Stress Analysis.
 Although this course mainly and especially for beginners, but this could be a kind of refreshment for the experienced guy.

-This course will divide into NINE lessons starting with the function and method of stress analysis, followed by the understanding of the internal pressure design of piping, stress criticality, how to make a critical line list chart, understanding about the type of stress category as well as Allowable Stress, Pressure and Temperature use for analysis, Initial nozzle movement, pipe loading combinations, Allowable load, and some of stress consideration need to be aware of during performing Stress Analysis.
+This course will divide into nine lessons starting with the function and method of stress analysis, followed by the understanding of the internal pressure design of piping, Allowable Stress, Stress Category, Pressure and Temperature use for analysis, Initial nozzle movement, pipe loading combinations, Allowable load, and some of stress consideration need to be aware of during performing Stress Analysis.

 |2.
 Internal Pressure|

 |3.
 Pipe Loading|

 |6.
 Allowable Stress|

 |8.
 Allowable Forces and Moment|

 |9.
 Property of Piping Stress|

 The design of a piping system has been known since centuries ago when people from China utilized bamboo as a means to bring the water from the source to watering the paddy field.
 History also stated that the people from Indus Valley had been using a piping system to deliver the water into the houses.
 Don’t forget to mention the people from Egypt who bring the water from The Nile River for irrigation purposes.